 - yes: mark it on the marking sheet and write down what's abnormal

-- no: move on - don't spend long looking at the film, you will get the chance to do it later
+- no: move on - do not spend long looking at the film, you will get the chance to do it later

 - move to the next film - repeat